clarknoah/ise-jinguu/README.md

 ```
 25. Add Router-Outlet to `app.component.html`
 33. `DirectivesComponent:`
+26. Add formsModule to app.module.ts to use ngModel
 26. Utilize `*ngIf` in DirectivesComponent
 27. Utilize `*ngFor` in DirectivesComponent
 28. Utilize `*ngSwitch` in DirectivesComponent